110 dancers across 90 studios already use danZING

 So, I built danZING.

 I learned so much along the way.
 Dancers really value specificity, not just organization.
 So, each danZING feature is intentional, from tracking corrections organized by timestamp to creating packing checklists.
-I also learned that studio directors want quick and viable solutions for their dancers, so we commit to one or two major app updates per week and respond to DMs at any time of day to get feedback.
+I also learned that studio directors want quick and viable solutions for their dancers, so we commit to one or two significant app updates per week and respond to DMs at any time of day to get feedback.

 I'm a 16-year-old dancer who has lived through the team chaos firsthand.
 I know danZING can help your studio — and I'm beyond excited to show you how!